June 24, 2026

 Traditional vs. modern bill pay solutions

-Traditional bill pay relied on banks to handle payments manually, while modern solutions are powered by fintech platforms that automate the process from end to end.
+Traditional bill pay relied on banks to handle payments manually, while fintech platforms now power modern solutions, automating the process from end to end.

-Fintech platforms have expanded these capabilities significantly.
-Today’s systems offer automated approvals, real-time tracking, detailed reporting dashboards, and direct integration with accounting software.
-Businesses can set approval workflows based on payment amount or vendor type, access data securely in the cloud, and use advanced tools such as AI fraud detection and instant payment networks like real-time payments (RTP) and FedNow for same-day transfers.
+Fintech platforms have expanded these capabilities.
+Today's systems offer automated approvals, real-time tracking, reporting dashboards, and direct integration with accounting software.
+You can set approval workflows based on payment amount or vendor type, access data securely in the cloud, and use advanced tools such as AI fraud detection and instant payment networks like real-time payments (RTP) and FedNow for same-day transfers.

 How does online bill pay work?